ankithabudhya/Ankithan/README.md

 * To design an intelligent legal document analyzer using AI and NLP
 * To improve legal clause detection accuracy
 * To provide automated legal document summarization
+* To introduce risk scoring for legal documents to quantify risk levels (Low / Medium / High)
 * To improve legal workflow efficiency and decision support

 ---

 ## 1.5 Scope of the Work

-The proposed system focuses on legal document summarization, clause detection, legal risk assessment, legal analytics dashboards, and intelligent legal assistance using AI and NLP techniques.
+The proposed system focuses on legal document summarization, clause detection, legal risk assessment,risk scoring, legal analytics dashboards, and intelligent legal assistance using AI and NLP techniques.

 The system supports law firms, legal departments, compliance teams, contract management systems, and legal research applications.[1][2]